Introducing and Applying S.C.E Model Under Dusart's Inequality to Prove Goldbach's Strong Conjecture for 74 Typical Structures out of All 75 Structural Types of Even Number: Introduction and Preliminaries

-\subsection{Linking with Dusart's Inequality}
+\subsection{2.2.
+Linking with Dusart's Inequality}

 Actually, the S.C.E Model by itself is slightly poor to prove Goldbach's strong conjecture.
-To enrich it, we utilize Dusart's inequality (\ref{dusart}).
-To link up with this inequality, we consider the following two main inequalities called \textit{Teeter Inequalities}. \begin{lemma} Let $E\geq 17$ be an even number with quadruple representation
+To enrich it, we utilize Dusart's inequality (1).
+To link up with this inequality, we consider the following two main inequalities called \textit{Teeter Inequalities}.